NathanaelSuarez/NathanaelSuarez.github.io/README.md

-**I used Unsplash for the images because they are a great platform that delivers on their original mission**
+**I used Unsplash for the images because they are a great platform that delivers on their original mission statement**